rbaumgarten/xlt-testsuite-documentation/README.md

 ## System Prerequisites

-To run this test suite with the __XLT Script Developer__ in Firefox you only need:
+To run the test suite with the __XLT Script Developer__ in Firefox you only need:

 - Firefox
 - XLT Script Developer v4.5.0 or higher: [Download](https://www.xceptance.com/en/xlt/download.html)
 - [Demandware](http://www.demandware.com/) [SiteGenesis](ttp://www.demandware.com/on/demandware.store/Sites-SiteGenesis-Site) v15.1.0.14 or higher

-To run this test suite with the __XLT Framework__ you also need:
+To run the test suite with the __XLT Framework__ you also need:

 - XLT&reg;: [Download](https://www.xceptance.com/en/xlt/download.html)
 - JDK